Hazelfire/Tutoring/Mashal.md

 Finally, [difference and sum of perfect cubes](https://www.purplemath.com/modules/specfact2.htm) is very simply a matter of identification and remembering the formulas.
 I despise remembering things in math!
 I prefer everything to be 'intuitive'.
-You can pretty easily verify these, but it would honestly be simply easier to remember.
+You can pretty easily verify these, but it would honestly be simpler to remember.

 $$ a^3 - b^3 = (a - b)(a^2+ab+b^2) $$